andy-byers/CalicoDB/README.md

 3. Support Windows (write a `Storage` implementation)
 4. When we roll back a transaction, we shouldn't undo any vacuum operations that have occurred
    + Add a new WAL record type: a "meta" record that signals some operation and maybe a payload specific to the operation type
-   + This record type can signal commit, vacuum start, or vacuum end, or even other things as needed
+   + This record type can signal vacuum start, vacuum end, or even other things as needed
    + We should still roll vacuum operations forward during recovery
-5. Reduce the overhead of the commit operation
-   + Don't advance to a new WAL segment on commit
-   + When committing, just write the WAL record, flush the tail buffer, and then call `fsync()` on the file handle
-   + This will also make rolling the WAL faster since, depending on the commit frequency, we could end up with far fewer segment files

 ## Documentation
 Check out Calico DB's [usage and design documents](doc).